andavael/CS211-Laboratory-Activities/README.md

 ## <a id="lab2"> 🖥️ Laboratory Activity 2 </a>
 #### 🌟 *Overview*
-This activity introduces essential programming concepts in Java through practical exercises.
+This activity explores core programming concepts in Java through engaging exercises.
 It focuses on flow control, arrays, and functions to help you develop a deeper understanding of how to manipulate data and perform operations on arrays.
 This activity covers **Java Flow Control, Arrays, and Functions**, laying the groundwork for more advanced topics in programming.

 #### *📂 Files Included*